Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 Walk through mangrove

+In fact, the road alone to get there is beautiful and very special.
+Across a wooden bridge in the middle of mangrove.
+An unusual natural phenomenon that you’ll find only in tropical coastal areas.
+Here you will immediately get acquainted with the enormous biodiversity of Colombia.
 Walking through the mangrove you see and hear all kinds of things.
 And if you’re lucky you’ll see a Spectacled caiman in the water.
 A crocodilian that lives of frogs, among other things.
 There are also many birds, spiders, crabs and frogs of all shapes and sizes.
 Fantastic!

 Sleeping in a honeycomb

 A honeycomb?
 Yes, that’s pretty special, right?
 And it was incredibly fun!
 Uuttaaka is an eco-hotel consisting of 2 beautiful cottages and a honeycomb in the middle.
 The honeycomb has 7 rooms, again in the shape of a hexagon.
 Each room has a balcony from which you overlook the sea.
+The bed is lovely and has a very nice mosquito net.
+But it’s not just the bed that helps you sleep wonderfully, but especially the sounds you hear.
+By the way, there are cabañas, cottages you can stay in.
+Thus, there are two rooms for 4 people, including a beautiful view of the sea.

 In Uuttaaka you stay in the tropics by the sea

 This hotel is located in the middle of nature.
 Between tropical forests and the sea.
 It is quiet and peaceful, so not a party destination.
 Here you enjoy the powerful waves pounding against the beach: the best sound to sleep with and to wake up to.
+But you also hear and see many birds, all kinds of crabs and even more species of frogs.
+From small to large frogs and from green to yellow ones.
+And then those skies… In the morning the sky turns purple, in the afternoon and evening (in the rainy season) you can see extraordinary flashes of lightning (see photo below) and at sunset the sky turns red and yellow.
+Both from the beach and from your balcony you have beautiful views.

 Take beautiful beach walks in Palomino and relax in the hammock

+Palomino crowded with tourists?
+Not here.
+I walked about 10,000 steps a day along the beach without encountering anyone.
+The hotel is the only hotel here on this side of the village, so you literally have the beach all to yourself.
 Walk to the right and enjoy the rainforest that turns directly into the beach and sea.
 On that side, the sun rises.
 Walk to the left and discover beautiful red rocks running from the rainforest into the ocean.
 On this side, the sun is setting.
+Because there is no one here you see many crabs on the beach, very special!
+Scattered around the hotel, you will also find many hammocks.
+The combination of the sound of the ocean and the sea breeze makes you fall asleep in no time.

 What is there to do in Palomino?
 9 Activities & tours at a glance.

 A lot!
 Palomino is best known for tubing down the river.
 Then you float down the river toward the sea in a black tube.
 But Palomino and La Guajira have much more to offer.
+From Uuttaaka Eco-hotel you can book all the tours below.
+Everything is arranged for you, so you don’t have to go first to the village of Palomino for activities on your own.

 1. Go tubing down the river

 Let’s start with the most popular activity.
 I have not done this, nothing for me, but if you want this you can arrange it anywhere.
 Including at Uuttaaka Eco-hotel, from where you will be picked up.
+Before stepping on the tube, take an ecological walk.
+For tubing, there are six black tubes linked together, and you are in one.
+So with five other people.
+You put your gear in a plastic bag and slowly float down the river toward the sea.
+This tour lasts 3.5 hours.
+There are also tours where you combine tubing with a visit to an indigenous tribe.

 2. Discover the flamingos in La Guajira

-The best place to see flamingos in La Guajira is at the Flamingo Park near Riohacha.
+The place to see flamingos in La Guajira is in the Flamingo Park near Riohacha.
 You will be picked up at the hotel, and by kayak or motorboat you will sail along the salty lagoon in search of the flamingos, who come there for the shrimp that live there.
 During this tour, you also get lunch at the shrimp beach, as they call it.

 3. Meet a Wayuu family